 MCPS Virtual Academy

-For the 2022-23 school year, MCPS will once again offer an online learning option for students in kindergarten to Grade 12.
+MCPS offers an online learning option for students in kindergarten to Grade 12.
 Known as Montgomery Virtual Academy, the program lets students take classes from home, but it is not considered “homeschooling” or "home instruction."
 Montgomery Virtual Academy is now accepting applications to be placed on the waitlist for the 2023-24 school year.

 Virtual academy students are enrolled in MCPS; courses are taught by MCPS teachers; and students can participate in MCPS extracurricular activities.
 The Virtual Academy offers a comprehensive, full-time online instructional program.